tdavidna/dav001.github.io/README.md

 # Portfolio

-**This Portfolio has been created to showcase all of my work through Bellevue’s Data Science Program.
-Presented below are 10 Projects that represent my skills.
-All images are linked to each project’s Github Page.**
+**Created this portfolio to showcase all of my projects which i have worked recently.
+Following are the list of projects and linked to each project’s for more details using Github Page / other sources.**

 ## Project 1 - [Fake News Detection](https://github.com/tdavidna/DSC680/blob/main/Fake_News_Detection.ipynb)